 A rider leaving the course must re-enter at the same point or where he can safely enter without interfering with other riders and without gaining an advantage.
-A rider who fails to do so may be docked at least one finishing position at the discretion of the promoter.
+A rider who fails to do so may be docked at least one finishing position or docked one lap, at the discretion of the promoter.

 There will be visual and administrative protesting allowed.
 These protests will go by the AMA Rules in the 2016 AMA Rulebook found in Chapter 5.
 Protests must be submitted in writing within 30 minutes of motos and with a $50 upfront fee.
 See AMA Rules Chapter 5 for more on the protests.
 If you are protested and found illegal, you will be disqualified for the rest of the season and forfeit all points earned for the year.
 So let’s just have fun racing.

 1st- 25, 2nd- 22, 3rd- 20, 4th- 18, 5th- 16, 6th- 15, 7th- 14, 8th- 13, 9th- 12, 10th- 11, etc.

 Riders must ride the same bike during the race.
 No switching bikes from heat race to the main or from first moto to second moto.
 If you are caught racing a different bike in the race you will be disqualified.

 In the event rider's are tied for points in the same class at the end of the race season, the tie breaker will be based on best finishes during the season.

 YEAR END AWARDS BANQUET